Turkish Süper Lig

 Records and titles-aside, the Turkish Süper Lig stands out for another reason; the first years of the 21st century some clubs realized that investing in a new, modern, football-specific stadium was the way to go.
 Fast forward to these days, most clubs competing in the top flight, but also several smaller ones playing in the second category, can proud themselves of having truly impressive homes, with new ones getting delivered year in year out, putting new Turkish cities on the football map.

 Süper Lig is the top level of the Turkish football league system.
 The second division is since 2001 known as TFF 1.
-Lig (former Türkiye İkinci Futbol Ligi; Turkish Second Football League).
+Lig (former Türkiye İkinci Futbol Ligi; in English: Turkish Second Football League).
 An overview of the current national league system is presented in the table below.

 |TFF 1.
 Lig||2|